Marjolijn van Heemstra

 At the same time, the Netherlands seems to have lost its way.
 The expectations of society as a whole seem much more sombre.
 There is growing unrest about the collective identity.
 The Netherlands is frightened of losing ist norms and values.

 What's going on?
-Writer and theatre Artist Marjolijn van Heemsta, in the role of the Netherlands, interprets these paradoxical feelings on psychiatrist Damiaan Denys' sofa.
+Writer and theatre Artist Marjolijn van Heemsta, in the role of the Netherlands, interpreted these paradoxical feelings on psychiatrist Damiaan Denys' sofa.

 Rage is wafting around Europe.
 Rage in many forms and voices, but perhaps also from a common source.
 Led by author and cultural historian David Van Reybrouck, writers from various European cities delineate and interpret this rage from their own environments and perspectives.